 Catalan Tourist Board is the official body that works to promote and consolidate the “Catalunya” brand around the world.

-Catalonia is the number one tourist destination in Spain and one of the leading destinations in Europe, with more than 24 million tourists visiting per year, of which more than 14 million are from abroad.
+Catalonia is the number one tourist destination in Spain and one of the leading destinations in Europe.

 The office in the Nordic countries takes leads the Catalonia's promotion in Denmark, Sweden, Norway, Finland, Iceland and Estonia.